 Ounasvarra offers 13 slopes that include a variety of skill levels.
 I really love that they have a special section called Rendi’s Snow World for the younger kids in your family.
 This section includes a child slope that provides a safe place for little ones to learn to ski.
 It also has a tubing section.

 If you have older children in your family you might want to try the winter toboggan course that Ounasvarra offers.
 For children 12 years old or older, the toboggan course is a separate 800-meter course that is made specifically for sledding.
-The sleds have steering wheel and brake to help control your speed.
+The sleds have a steering wheel and brake to help control your speed.
 Ounasvarra is a great place to have a day of family fun in Rovaniemi.

 Hunting The Northern Lights

 Hunting the Northern Lights was definitely something we were looking forward to on our trip to Rovaniemi, Finland.
-I did quite a bit of researching before going to figure out what was the best way to see the Northern Lights.
+I did quite a bit of research before going to figure out what was the best way to see the Northern Lights.
 While there are many service providers who will attempt to help you see the Northern Lights, the weather is the big determining factor as to whether you will see the lights or not.

 We had been given the advice not to take a tour but rather rent a car and search for the Northern Lights on our own.
 We decided to take this option and in the long run we were happy with this decision.
 In order to help our hunt we downloaded the Aurora Alert! app which will give you a signal once the northern lights are visible in Rovaniemi.
 We also downloaded Aurora Forecast & Alert which is also helpful for identifying when there might be the possibility to see the Northern Lights.